Search waiting | Matsusada Precision

 Principle of inductors

-When a magnet is moved closer or further away from an inductor that has become an electromagnet, the magnetic field of the inductor changes.
-This causes an electric current to flow in order to generate a "force against change" that tries to maintain the direction and momentum of the magnetic field.
-This is called "electromagnetic induction.
+When a magnet is moved closer to or further away from an inductor, the magnetic field around the inductor changes.
+This change induces an electric current in the inductor, which generates a magnetic field that opposes the original change, in an attempt to maintain the direction and strength of the magnetic field.
+This phenomenon is called electromagnetic induction.

 As shown in the circuit diagram, when a DC current flows through an inductor (Figure 2), an electromotive force in the direction that interferes with the current is generated at the beginning of the current flow.
 This property is called the self-inductive effect.
 However, later on, as the DC current reaches a certain value, the magnetic flux ceases to change, and the electromotive force is no longer generated.
 Thus, the current is no longer obstructed.